 All underground conductors supplying current for street lighting systems shall be installed in a nonmetallic polyethylene coilable plastic duct and conductor type assembly prefabricated with conductors at the factory in one continued length or equivalent thick walled water-tight raceway; except where run under paved or other completed streets the duct shall be run in metallic or P.V.C. schedule 40 or better raceway and the raceway shall be coated and wrapped with a protective coating.
 The coating shall be a type normally used for protection purposes and shall be applied in accordance with manufacturers specifications.
 Where run under undeveloped or newly cut streets (not yet paved, blacktopped or graveled) they may be run in a nonmetallic raceway encased in four inches of concrete; otherwise they shall be installed in a metallic raceway and be protected as described above.
 All raceways shall have a minimum trade size of two inches and be buried a minimum of 24 inches below grade.
-Where the raceway rises to the light standard, it shall be encased in a minimum galvanized of P.V.C. schedule 40 or better pipe encased in a minimum of four inches of concrete and duct installed in two inches conduit.
+Where the raceway rises to the light standard, it shall be encased in a minimum of four inches of concrete.
+All elbows or bends used in the system shall be two inches minimum galvanized of P.V.C. schedule 40 or better pipe encased in a minimum of four inches of concrete and duct installed in two inches conduit.
 Where the raceways enter the base of the light standard, they shall extend a minimum of four inches above the concrete base supporting the standard, be provided with insulated busings to prevent abrasion to the conductors and the ends of each raceway shall be sealed with a standard sealing compound.